-Agenda Item: Text Amendment of the Land Development Regulations- A Resolution of the
+Agenda Item: Text Amendment of the Land Development Regulations - An Ordinance to the

-City of Key West Planning Board recommending an Ordinance to the City Commission amending Chapter 122 of the Land Development Regulations, entitled "Zoning", Article IV, entitled "Districts", Division 8 entitled "Historic Neighborhood Commercial Districts", to create a new zoning district entitled the "Historic Neighborhood Commercial District Bahama Village Truman Waterfront" (HNC-4), providing amendments to section 122-92, entitled "Future land use map designations and zoning districts", section 122-1111, entitled "Table of land use by districts", section 122-1112, entitled "Table of permitted and conditional commercial retail uses by districts", and section 122-1151, entitled "Size and dimension"; providing for intent, permitted uses, conditional uses, prohibited uses, and dimensional requirements; providing for a residential density of up to 40 units per acre; pursuant to Chapter 90, Article VI, Division 2; providing for severability; providing for repeal of inconsistent provisions; providing for an effective date.
+City Commission amending Chapter 122 of the Land Development Regulations, entitled "Zoning", Article IV, entitled "Districts", Division 8 entitled "Historic Neighborhood Commercial Districts", to create a new zoning district entitled the "Historic Neighborhood Commercial District Bahama Village Truman Waterfront" (HNC-4), providing amendments to section 122-92, entitled "Future land use map designations and zoning districts", section 122-1111, entitled "Table of land use by districts", section 122-1112, entitled "Table of permitted and conditional commercial retail uses by districts", and section 122-1151, entitled "Size and dimension"; providing for intent, permitted uses, conditional uses, prohibited uses, and dimensional requirements; providing for a residential density of up to 40 units per acre; pursuant to Chapter 90, Article VI, Division 2; providing for severability; providing for repeal of inconsistent provisions; providing for an effective date.

+Action Statement:

-Request: The proposed ordinance to amend the City's Land Development Regulations
+The purpose of this ordinance is to amend the City's Land Development Regulations (the "LDRs") to create a new zoning district.